HHS-AHRQ/MEPS/README.md

 ![Windows folder containing h171.dat and h171.ssp](_images/directory_cropped.png)

-The steps for loading the .dat or .ssp files depends on the programming language being used.
-Code for loading .ssp files in [R](R), [SAS](SAS), and [Stata](Stata) are available in the corresponding folders.
+The steps for loading the .dat or .ssp files depends on the programming language being used and the MEPS data year.
+Code for loading MEPS data in [R](R), [SAS](SAS), and [Stata](Stata) are available in the corresponding folders.

 ## Analyzing MEPS-HC data